anoopsarkar/compilers-class/llvm-practice.md

     // All subsequent calls to IRBuilder will place instructions in this location Builder.SetInsertPoint(BB);

+You will also need to name and load in the arguments from the function before running code generation on the body, so they can be used in the body statements.
+Iterate through each argument using an iterator, set the names, allocate them, and store them.
+This process is unique to generating function parameters.

+    llvm::Function *func =  // Implement from code above
+    for (llvm::Function::arg_iterator argIterator = func->arg_begin(); argIterator != func->arg_end(); ++argIterator) {

+        string argName =  // Retrieve name from the parameter which corresponds to this argument argIterator->setName(argName);

+        llvm::AllocaInst *alloca = Builder.CreateAlloca(argIterator->getType(), 0, argName.c_str());  // Same as when defining a variable
+        Builder.CreateStore(static_cast<llvm::Value *>(&*argIterator), alloca);

+        // Add (argName, alloca) to symbol table
+    }

 You can get useful information about the method including a pointer to the function definition itself by using the following functions: